European rabbit: In Australia

 During the 1950s, the intentional introduction of a virus that causes myxomatosis provided some relief in Australia, but not in New Zealand, where the insect vectors necessary for the spread of the disease were not present.
 Myxomatosis can also infect pet rabbits (the same species).
 Today's remaining feral rabbits in Australia are largely immune to myxomatosis.
-A second deadly rabbit virus, rabbit hemorrhagic disease (RHD), has been cleared in Australia as a biological control agent and has already killed millions of the European rabbits there.
-RHD was also introduced—illegally— in New Zealand with less success due to improper timing.
+A strain of a second deadly rabbit virus, rabbit haemorrhagic disease (RHD), was imported to Australia in 1991 as a biological control agent, and was released accidentally in 1995, killing millions of rabbits.
+The virus has been developed further to address changes in environment and population, with a Korean variant referred to as K5 being released throughout Australia in 2017.
+RHD was also introduced—illegally—in New Zealand with less success due to improper timing.